 - Widely regarded as the most-secure hardware wallet in the industry

 - Large touchscreen and smooth user interface on linked software make it surprisingly beginner-friendly

 - Private transactions can be switched on and off

 - Costs more than the others on this list

 - Can be slow and inconvenient for those wanting to quickly trade digital currencies

 Coinbase is one of the oldest crypto exchanges that has been around for over a decade.
 Its longevity has secured its reputation as one of the world’s most trusted and reputable cryptocurrency platforms.
 The company has developed an accompanying crypto wallet that serves as a non-custodial alternative to storing assets on its main exchange for those worried about using a centralized exchange.
-The wallet supports various features that will suit all types of users (particularly those that want to learn about DeFi and invest) and can be downloaded for free on mobile devices, or installed as a browser extension on Google Chrome.
+The wallet supports various features that will suit all types of users (particularly those who want to learn about DeFi and invest) and can be downloaded for free on mobile devices, or installed as a browser extension on Google Chrome.

 - Mobile application for Apple and Android alongside Chrome browser extension